 Yes, our real family has nothing to do with these temporary physical bodies.

 A recent theatrical portrayal of heaven, for example, is that everyone is their young physical body in heaven.
-As if even though a person's body was old and worn out at the time of death, in heaven they have a body that looks just like the body they had when they were a child or young adult.
+As if even though a person's body was old and worn out at the time of death, in heaven they shrink back to the body they had when they were a child.

 What about the physical body that decomposed after it was buried in the ground or cremated?